-The toilet is controlled by a switch at the MDP.
+The toilet is powered by a reset at the MDP.
 Refer to the electrical sections of this manual for more information about MDP.
 Refer to the location illustrations in this section or the Boating Safety section for location information of your sanitation system.